 When you get down to it, a jewelers torch and a jewelers boiling acid is all you need to beware of.
 If you are letting a jeweler work on the ring, simply make them aware that the diamond is clarity enhanced either by telling them or handing them the guarantee card.
 Then you'll be sure to avoid the fire and boiling acid thing.
 As for recutting.
 You'll probably never have it done.

 The other is laser treatment.
 While filled diamond can, under unusual circumstances become "unfilled", laser treatment is permanent.
 While filling will be primarily done on eye-visible feathers within a diamond, lasering will be done on eye-visible black inclusions in a diamond.
-If you've went through the section of this site teaching about "Imperfect" clarity grades you may have remembered seeing a marquise diamond that had black inclusions.
-Well, one of em was eye-visible and I did have that black inclusion "lasered" to make the black inclusion "colorless".
-Here's a before and after shot.
-Note the black crystal at the tip of the table.
+Here are before and after shots of a marquise diamond with black crystals.
+One was lasered out.

 Two very important facts you want to keep in mind about laser treated diamonds is this.

 Some lasering can be very obvious to see under the scope while some can be very difficult.
 It really depends on how deep they drilled into the stone and the location of the drilling.
-It can almost virtually impossible to see when the diamond is observed face up, as the drilling is typically done perpendicular to the facet on which the black inclusion is.
+It can be almost virtually impossible to see when the diamond is observed face up, as the drilling is typically done perpendicular to the facet on which the black inclusion is.
 Face up, the laser drill hole is so tiny it looks like a pin point inclusion.
-When you tilt the diamond on a slant you make make out, not only the laser drill hole but also the canal or tunnel the laser made from the surface of the diamond to the black inclusion.
+When you tilt the diamond on a slant you make out, not only the laser drill hole but also the canal or tunnel the laser made from the surface of the diamond to the black inclusion.
 Here are some examples of what this looks like under the microscope.
 If the diamond was not tilted you wouldn't see it.
+Here is the same marquise example from above and photomicrographed at about 60x magnification.
+Impossible to see the laser drill hole and it's resultant tunnel leading to the interior crystal.

 Here at Good Old Gold we do disclose to our clients whether a diamond is laser drilled or not and we'll even show you where it was done!